maplemavin/docs/api_v1.md

         "user_has_liked": false
     }

-embed_code
+`embed_code`

-	Fullscreen Direct has audio playlist widgets for playlists that you can use by embedding this code on an HTML page if you so choose
+> <p> Fullscreen Direct has audio playlist widgets for playlists that you can use by embedding this code on an HTML page if you so choose

-artist
+`artist`

-	admins can add a special artist to a playlist if it something different than the name of the account
+> <p> admins can add a special artist to a playlist if it something different than the name of the account

-audio
+`audio`

-	the number of tracks in the playlist, or an array of audio objects if you pass specify to expand "audio" as a parameter
+> <p> the number of tracks in the playlist, or an array of audio objects if you pass specify to expand `audio` as a parameter

-custom\_field\_data
+`custom_field_data`

-	if you have custom data set on events for your account, the slugs will show up as keys here with their values
+> <p> if you have custom data set on events for your account, the slugs will show up as keys here with their values

 ## List
 `[GET] /account/{accountId}/audio`